nihaopeng/myFolders/README.md

 + input `dir_name` into middle input, then you can add a directory into your server
 + input `!dir_name`, you can delete that directory or file
 + input `@dir_name/new_name`,you can modify your file name

+### Tips
++ the position of the root directory locates in the myFolders/static
+  - sometimes you can modify it directly